American Ale Wyeast WY1056

-Pitching/Fermentation : Produces diacetyl and fusels if reproduction stage is over 71f or excessively underpitched.
-Poor attenuation if below 60f.
-Serial pitching will result in an extremely (88%+) attenuative yeast after 6-7 generations.
-Mild citrus notes develop with cooler (60-66) fermentations.
+Pitching/Fermentation: Produces diacetyl and fusels if the fermentation range is over 71°F or excessively underpitched.
+Poor attenuation if fermenting below 60°F. Serial pitching will result in an extremely (88%+) attenuative yeast after 6-7 generations.
+Mild citrus notes develop with cooler (60-66°F) fermentations.

 Looking for a Liquid or Dry Yeast Substitution?
 The brewers at Austin Homebrew Supply have tried most of them.
 The following are some suggestions that have worked for us.